jakeefleming/jakeefleming/README.md

 # About Me:
-I am a Senior at Dartmouth College double majoring in mathematics and computer science and interested in quantitative finance and software development.
+I’m a senior at Dartmouth College pursuing a double major in Mathematics and Computer Science, with a strong interest in quantitative finance, algorithmic trading, and software development.
+I’ve applied these skills through internships in software engineering, investment management, and private equity, and am particularly excited by roles that bridge technical depth with financial impact.

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jake-fleming-02824a25a/)